sumitbinnani/Path-Planning/README.md

 ["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

-## Details

-1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
-The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
-The vector going from a point to the next point in the list dictates the angle of the car.
-Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
-The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
-(NOTE: As this is BETA, these requirements might change.
-Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.

-2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
-During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
-You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

 ## Tips